diego-aslz/macrobase/README.md

 the order that they will get run.
 So, it's recommended that you record the macros and the delays in the order you need them to run, the scripts will take care of the ordering for you.

+## Debugging

+If some of your macros is messing up with something, you can debug it by passing the `-d` argument.
+This will make the script tell you what file it's going to run before doing it so you can easily find where is the problem.

+    ./run -d

 ## The delay problem